scramboozled/STUDY-coding-logs/README.md

 ## 🎯 Purpose of This Repository

-- To track my learning progress
+- To track my learning notes
 - To store practice programs and mini-projects
 - To revise concepts easily in the future
 - To build a strong programming foundation